yiphei/yif-AI/deep_sight_transformer/README.md

 ## Next steps

 These are some further things to look forward to:
-- experiment with unequal encoder and decoder layers, ideally allowing the model to learn it
+- experiment with unequal encoder and decoder layers, ideally allowing the model to learn the ratio
-- instead of MSE and cosine dissimilarity, some other disaffinity scores should be experimented with
+- instead of MSE and cosine dissimilarity, consider other disaffinity scores
-- LayerNorm normalization of $E_{full}$ before averaging allows the model to learn non-uniform aggregation of $E_{full}$.
-It's worth exploring other ways of doing so, like convolution or even plain matmul.
-This includes learned weights.
+- explore other ways of constructing present, future, and planning context embeddings, like convolution or even plain matmul
 - try bigger models, at least GPT-2 size
 - run training for longer to observe long-term behavior
 - try different datasets
-- dropout is known to improve validation loss, but it was not used here for simplicity, except in the baseline.
-The new architecture should also be tested with dropout
+- try it on non-language tasks
+- using relative positional embeddings like Rotary Position Embedding, instead of absolute ones, should make option one in [A note on $E_{future}$](#a-note-on-e_future) more palatable

 ## Conclusions